Rhinopristiformes: Families

+The Apolithabatiformes (spinorays), an extinct order of rays from the Late Jurassic of primarily Europe, convergently evolved a guitarfish-like body plan, but likely diverged prior to rhinopristiforms.

 Characteristics

 Species in the order Rhinopristiformes generally exhibit slow growth, late maturity, and low fecundity.

 Alone or in combination, such features cause fishes in this group to be susceptible to extinction.

 Threats

-Rhinopristiformes are more prone to being caught in many different types of fishing equipment.
-These include the following:
+Rhinopristiformes are more prone to being caught in many different types of fishing equipment, including trawl, gillnet, seine net, and hook-and-line.